 Even if you just want a dog that will hang out with you, you will, at least, want a dog that listens to you.
 At the bare minimum you want to train you dog in basic obedience so they will be good around adults, children and other dogs.
 A ‘Canine Good Citizen’ title from the AKC may even have a positive effect on you home owner’s insurance cost.

 Having many dogs in my life so far I can, with some expertise, state that I cannot learn how to train a dog from just a book or video.
 Dogs are highly complex individuals just like us.
 They each have their own personalities and like us have their own eccentricities as well.
 To learn to train it is very important to get the help of an expert.
-Your timing on rewards or corrections must be spot on or you may very well train a behavior that is not intended.
+Your timing on rewards or corrections must be spot on.

 Benefits of Dog Sports

 The benefits of dog sports or activities are many.
 You and your dog will begin to work together as a team.
 There is physical benefit, through exercise, for both you and your dog.
 I honestly cannot think of one overweight person that trains at the local club.
 Confidence for both of you in your chosen activity and life in general.
 Your dog will love you for it!

 Wikipedia lists about 45 dog sports or activities that you and your hound can get involved with.
 Most do not need any particular type of equipment but some do, such as agility.